MeteoSwiss/dvas/CONTRIBUTING.md

        git push origin your_branch_name

-7. Do not forget to lint your contributions.
+7. Lint your contributions using the command `pylint some_modified_file.py`.
 If you want to run the checks that will be executed automatically at the pull request stage, you can run the following commands from the dvas repository:

        python ./.github/workflows/pylinter.py --restrict E C0303 C0304 C0112 C0114 C0115 C0116 C0411 W0611 W0612
        python ./.github/workflows/pylinter.py --min_score 8

     Note that this may pick-up linting problems outside of your contribution as well.

-8. If warranted, make sure the docs compile without errors/warnings:
+8. If warranted, make sure that the docs still compile without errors/warnings:

        cd docs
        sh build_docs.sh